-In a medium saucepan, bring the water (see ingredients list) to the boil.
+In a medium saucepan, bring the water to the boil.
 Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
-Cook for 11-12 minutes, then remove the pan from the heat and set aside, covered, for 10-15 minutes, or until the rice is tender and all the water has absorbed.
+Cook for 12 minutes, then remove the pan from the heat and set aside, covered, until the rice is tender and all the water has absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
-Add the pumpkin, brown onion and zucchini and cook for 5-6 minutes, or until slightly softened.
-Add the yellow curry paste (see ingredients list) and ginger and cook for 1-2 minutes, or until fragrant.
-TIP: The curry paste is spicy so add a little less if you prefer your curry mild.
+Add the pumpkin, brown onion and zucchini and cook until slightly softened, 5-6 minutes.
+Add the yellow curry paste (see ingredients list) and ginger and cook until fragrant, 1-2 minutes.
+SPICY!
+You may find the curry paste hot!
+Feel free to add less, depending on your taste.

 Add the coconut milk and crumble in the vegetable stock (1/2 cube for 2 people / 1 cube for 4 people).
 Bring to the boil over a high heat, then reduce the heat to medium and cover with a lid (or foil).
-Simmer, stirring occasionally, for 10 minutes, or until the pumpkin is tender.
+Simmer, stirring occasionally, until the pumpkin is tender, 10-12 minutes.

-Add the soy sauce and baby spinach leaves to the curry and cook, stirring, for 1 minute, or until just wilted.
+Add the soy sauce and baby spinach leaves to the curry and cook, stirring, until just wilted, 1 minute.

-Divide the rice between bowls and top with the Thai pumpkin & veggie curry.
-Sprinkle over the roasted cashews.
+Divide the rice between bowls and top with the Thai pumpkin & veggie yellow curry.
+Sprinkle with the crushed peanuts.